pchapin/scala/scalaness/README.txt

 SpartanRPC
     This folder contains a re-implementation of SpartanRPC (Sprocket) using Scalaness.

+www
+    This folder contains the Scalaness web site.

 For Scala compiler development we recommend Eclipse.
 We've used the latest Indigo (Eclipse v3.7) with the nightly Scala IDE for Scala 2.10.
 Follow the instructions in src/eclipse for setting up